AES Alpine Energy Solutions LLC

 Blower Door Tests: What Are They and How Do They Work?

-A blower door is a powerful fan that is temporarily mounted into the frame of an exterior doorway in your home.
-The fan pulls air out of the house, creating a vacuum pressure inside.
-The higher outside air pressure then flows in through all unsealed gaps, cracks and openings.
-Using a manometer, this test determines the air infiltration rate of your home, reported in air changes per hour.
+A blower door consists of a powerful fan temporarily mounted in an exterior doorway.
+The fan pulls air out of the home, creating a slight vacuum.
+As a result, higher outside air pressure forces air through unsealed gaps, cracks, and openings.
+A manometer measures this airflow to calculate the air infiltration rate—typically reported in air changes per hour (ACH).

-While the blower test is being conducted, AES may use an infrared camera to look at the walls, ceilings, and floors, to find specific locations where insulation is missing and air is leaking.
+While the test is underway, Alpine Energy Solutions (AES) may use an infrared camera to inspect walls, ceilings, and floors, helping pinpoint areas where insulation is missing or air is leaking.

 Preparing for a Blower Door Test.